-Directs professional and paraprofessional laboratory staff as assigned.
+Directs laboratory staff as assigned.

 EXAMPLES OF DUTIES

-DEPARTMENT OF EMERGENCY SERVICES AND PUBLIC PROTECTION: Ensures all quality assurance policies and procedures of the laboratory, Federal Bureau of Investigation (FBI), Quality Assurance Standards (QAS), American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB) International and Scientific Working Group on DNA Analysis Methods (SWGDAM) are adhered to.
+Ensures adherence to all quality assurance policies and procedures of the laboratory, Federal Bureau of Investigation (FBI), Quality Assurance Standards (QAS), American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB) International and Scientific Working Group on DNA Analysis Methods (SWGDAM).

 KNOWLEDGE, SKILL AND ABILITY